Skip Navigation

 Medication

 Medications currently available for pulmonary hypertension cannot cure the illness, but may relieve symptoms.
-As you use the medications, your Wellstar physician will monitor you closely to see how you respond to a particular drug and to ensure the medication and dosage treats your condition effectively.
+As you use the medications, your physician will monitor you closely to see how you respond to a particular drug and to ensure the medication and dosage treats your condition effectively.
 Medications may include:

 • Blood-thinning medicines or anticoagulants, which help prevent blood clots from forming or getting larger.
 Warfarin (Coumadin®) is the most common anticoagulant used for pulmonary hypertension, but it must be used exactly as prescribed because of the risk of bleeding complications.